MidnightDreamerX17/skill20/Psionics/C/Crystallize.md

 The target gets an additional Constitution save once per year.

-This power has a chance of being dispelled only by a manifester of a higher experience level than you when you manifested this power.
-When the power is dispelled, crystal melts back into flesh, and the subject is in exactly the state he was prior being affected by crystallize.
+This power has a chance of being dispelled only by a manifester of a higher manifester level than you when you manifested this power.
+When the power is dispelled, crystal melts back into flesh, and the subject is in exactly the state he was prior being affected by *Crystallize*.